What Is Alcohol?Getting the FactsJust about everyone knows that the legal drinking age throughout the

 less anxious.
 More alcohol causes greater changes in the brain,

-resulting in intoxication.
+intoxication.
 People who have overused

 alcohol may stagger, lose their coordination, and slur their speech.